taminomara/yuio/docs/source/by_example/hello_world.rst

 Flags and positional arguments
 ------------------------------

-This is good, but we want a shorter flag for ``--greeting``.
+This is good, but we want a shorter flag for :flag:`--greeting`.
 And we'd like to add an option to output the greeting to a file.

 Well, :func:`yuio.app.field` and :func:`yuio.app.positional` got you there: